-(ii) Damage to clothing The Council is only liable for damage caused to pupils' clothing where the damage has resulted from the negligence of the Council or one of its employees.
-Claims arising otherwise will not be accepted by the Council's insurers.
-Promoting positive behaviour It is the responsibility of staff within the school to ensure that parent council members, parents and pupils are involved in the creation of a positive school ethos that encourages good behaviour.
+• The Council is only liable for damage to pupils' clothing if it is caused by the negligence of the Council or its employees.
+Claims for other reasons will not be accepted by the Council's insurers.

+Promoting positive behaviour

+• It is the responsibility of staff within the school to ensure that parent council members, parents and pupils are involved in the creation of a positive school ethos that encourages good behaviour.
 Equally, the school whilst trying to promote positive behaviour must support young people should incidents or bullying occur.
 Parents have a significant role to play in working with the school so that teachers, parents, and pupils know what is expected of them in trying to change the behaviour and attitudes that contribute to bullying behaviour.

-Our approach is to create an environment where better behaviour will encourage better learning.
-The school, along with the support of parents, can work together to create a learning environment which young people can enjoy and feel safe.
-Incidents of bullying should be reported to the school immediately so that each alleged incident can be looked at.
-Together we can work towards creating a safer school for children and staff.
-In addition, a guideline (Promoting Positive Relationships and Behaviour) has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with the small number of children and young people who display challenging behaviour.
+- Our approach is to create an environment where better behaviour will encourage better learning.
+The school, along with the support of parents, can work together to create a learning environment which young people can enjoy and feel safe. - Incidents of bullying should be reported to the school immediately so that each alleged incident can be looked at.
+Together we can work towards creating a safer school for children and staff. - In addition, a guideline (Promoting Positive Relationships and Behaviour) has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with the small number of children and young people who display challenging behaviour.
 Early identification is crucial so that intervention can be provided to support children and young people to help them address their issues and concerns.
 Staff training is provided to help develop the skills needed to respond to and manage challenging behaviour.
 A wide range of appropriate staff development opportunities has been developed for this purpose.
-Child Protection All staff in educational establishments in South Lanarkshire Council receive an annual Child Protection update and are required to follow the advice and guidance contained within relevant Education Operating Procedures.
-They must also complete a mandatory Learn on Line Course "Child Protection in Education".
-South Lanarkshire's children's services partnership works together to support children, young people, and their families so that children grow up in communities where they are safe, healthy, active, achieving, respected, responsible and included, and have the opportunity to achieve their full potential.
-They are committed to continuously improve our services to ensure children, young people and their families get the right support at the right time.